hvanoort/CostOfCareAPI/README.md

 ```
 https://of7bidbqle.execute-api.us-west-2.amazonaws.com/beta/
 ```
 The only version currently available is the *beta* version of the API.
+Access is regulated via API keys.
+See the following section for more information.

+<br><br>

+# Access
+To access this API, you'll need to provide a valid API key in the header of your request.
+To obtain an API key, just email harrison.vanoort@gmail.com and explain your use for the API.
+We'll provide you with an API key that will be tied to a usage plan that is appropriate for your use case.

 <br><br>